alexdcodes/Python_SelfEducation/README.md

 Various different playgrounds following tutorials/excercises provided by Python Textbooks.
 Each python file(s) can be launched seperatly.
 As each is a different lesson.
 Will continue to add more files and applications as textbooks get finished.

+      Lessons and Work from Chapter 1 - 30 when fully completed.